-CONTRACTOR, with CalFresh funding, will assist the Department of Health and Human Services (DHHS) increase participation in the CalFresh program by eligible households and thereby improve the health and economic stability of families and individuals in Humboldt County.
+CONTRACTOR shall provide community outreach services designed to increase participation in the CalFresh program by eligible households in order to improve the health and economic stability of families and individuals in Humboldt County.
+CONTRACTOR will not drive an automobile in the performance of services for COUNTY.